mustakshif/Asri/README.md

 * 👁️ High readability glyph variants tailored for note-taking scenarios[^3] `#macOS` `#iOS` `#iPadOS`
 * 🛋️ Different font smoothing for light and dark modes to maintain visual consistency in font weight `#macOS` `#iOS` `#iPadOS`
 * 🦋 Support for full-width display of images, videos, widgets, databases, superblocks and more, providing diverse layout options
+* 💬 Supports right-to-left layout, accommodating languages written from right to left, such as Arabic
 * 🚏 Document-level text direction settings cater to different language layout needs
  * 🧩 Streamlined superblock margins for simplified creation of grid and masonry layouts